CloudlyFog/BankSystem7/README.md

 #### **Remember!**
 Always change connection string either directly in context class, repository classes or use class BankServiceOptions for configuration.
 In any situations when Your program, OS or something else was broken, **only You is responsible for it**.
 Please, be more intelligent. :>

 ## Conclusion

+Downloading and next using this package is your responsible and only You decide use it or not.
+All exceptions and crashes of your projects is responsible on You.
+We was tested our product in many tests and have a conclusion in which says that all methods and logic of project are working correctly.
+So, we wish You luck.

+**Sincerely, hayako.** Your program, OS or something else was broken, **only You is responsible for it**.
+Please, be more intelligent. :>

+## Conclusion